Contact information

 @calebscarter

 My research and teaching revolve around interests in the cultural formation of religion and religious sites with contingent issues regarding narrative and folklore, women and gender, the environment, and modernity.
-I received my B.A. in Philosophy from Colorado College (2000) and my M.A.
-(2008) and Ph.D.
-(2014) in Buddhist Studies from the Asian Languages and Cultures Department at UCLA.
+I have a B.A. in Philosophy from Colorado College and received my MA and PhD in Buddhist Studies from the Asian Languages and Cultures Department at UCLA.
 Before coming to Kyushu, I taught courses at UCLA and Johns Hopkins University.

 My interests in pilgrimage, space and place, and contemporary religious practices have also led me to research and publish on the themes of ‘dark pilgrimage’ in the Edo period, early modern religious place-making, and the present-day phenomenon of ‘power spots’ in Japan.